 TDF and SRF are refined waste after screening and sorting.
 The former is comprised of various models and applications of tires, while the latter is mixed combustible waste.

-TDF shredder and SRF shredder are the first steps to downsize the waste, before making pellets.
+TDF shredder machine and SRF shredder machine are the first steps to downsize the waste, before making pellets.
 Often, the size reduction process takes 2 steps shredding: primary shredding (to get 60-100mm) and secondary shredding (to get 40mm).

 As experimented with our previous projects, metal separation is essential during shredding, because a big chunk of steel can damage an industrial shredder.
 Tires containers beads, so a TDF shredder that can completely break down tires into crumbs and beads is important.
 For SRF, a single shaft shredder is better because the final size is controllable, even smaller than 40mm.